silvadasilva/CPSC481-2018S/en/pages/assignment1.md

-# A1: Heuristic evaluation report and presentation
+# A1: Heuristic evaluation report

 This is a group assignment.
 In this assignement, your task is to choose a computational system and carry out Heuristic Evaluation as seen during the lecture.